nf-core/website/markdown/nextflow_tutorial.md

 It shows how read files matching the pattern specified are grouped in pairs having the same prefix.

-> NB: The quotes used with `--reads` here are needed to stop your bash command line from automatically expanding the glob path before it gets to nextflow.
+> Note: The quotes used with `--reads` here are needed to stop your bash command line from automatically expanding the glob path before it gets to nextflow.
 Without them, the read pairing will not work.